 The Breakers Palm Beach and celebrated designer Adam D. Tihany restore the art of timeless American glamour at Palm Beach’s destination for social drinking and eating

 Named for The Breakers’ founder Henry Morrison Flagler, HMF is where those who appreciate the art and intimacy of an exhilarating cocktail party can satisfy their discerning appetites for sensational food and drink in unexpectedly fresh ways.
-Its extensive menu features an innovative take on sharing plates representing a variety of authentic, globally inspired cuisines, with focus on the freshest, seasonal ingredients incorporating organic and locally sourced items; handcrafted, rave-worthy cocktails ranging from the vintage to the experimental; and an award-winning, 40-plus page wine list with more than 1,600 varietals from around the globe – Bordeaux to Burgundies, Riojas to sakes, carefully curated by The Breakers’ master sommeliers – all designed to surprise and delight the senses.
-Inspiration is effusive behind the bars, in the wine displays and the theatre-style kitchen, thanks to esteemed master sommelier, Virginia Philip, and HMF chef Joey Tuazon (formerly of Acqua at the Four Seasons Miami) working with executive chef - restaurants Anthony Sicignano and director of restaurant development Bill Lalor.
+Its extensive menu features an innovative take on sharing plates representing a variety of authentic, globally inspired cuisines, with focus on the freshest, seasonal ingredients incorporating organic and locally sourced items; handcrafted, rave-worthy cocktails ranging from the vintage to the experimental; and an award-winning, 40-plus page wine list with more than 2,000 selection from around the globe – Bordeaux to Burgundies, Riojas to sakes, carefully curated by The Breakers’ master sommeliers – all designed to surprise and delight the senses.
+Inspiration is effusive behind the bars, in the wine displays and the theatre-style kitchen, thanks to esteemed master sommeliers Virginia Philip and Juan Gomez, and HMF chef Joey Tuazon working with executive chef - restaurants Anthony Sicignano.

 HMF guests are tended by an engaging, highly intuitive team, each skilled in the art of cocktail culture and stylishly dressed in striking, custom-tailored attire.
 Vibrant music galvanizes the mood, with HMF’s own music and entertainment director, Kirill Basov, who crafts and spins custom playlists and eclectic blends, and heightens the interactivity of the guest experience so that everyone feels connected to the scene.